-The best astronomy apps use the gyroscope and compass in your smartphone or tablet, along with date, time, and location services, to determine your whereabouts.
-While an internet connection is helpful, it’s not always strictly necessary for every app.
-If you’re in the wilderness, far from a Wi-Fi or cell connection, you can still benefit from astronomy apps.
-Some also use augmented reality (AR) through the device’s camera to show you exactly where stars are positioned.
+Best of all, if you’re in the wilderness, far from a Wi-Fi or cell connection, you can still get the celestial information you need from astronomy apps.
+Some use augmented reality (AR) through the device’s camera to show you exactly where stars are positioned.
 Most apps are extremely easy to use and targeted to beginners and enthusiasts — just point your device’s camera toward the heavens and find the stars and constellations.

-Inspired to see what’s overhead?
-Here are a few of the many cross-platform iOS and Android apps we discovered.
+Inspired to identify and understand what’s overhead?
+Here are some of the best cross-platform iOS and Android apps for star-gazing in 2021.

 Star Rover acts as your device’s built-in planetarium.
 Just hold up your phone, use a pinch-to-zoom gesture, and have the app pinpoint whatever is up there.
 After determining your position, the app locates stars, the moon, planets, and constellations.
 The sky map updates dynamically as you move your phone around the block, neighborhood, or region to see twinkling stars, nebulae, meteors, and sunset glow.
 Star Rover, which costs $2, catalogs over 120,000 stars, all 88 constellations, planets and their moons, moon phases, and real images of Messier objects.
 Detailed information covers sky objects, equatorial and azimuthal grids, the Milky Way Galaxy, sunrise and sunset, eclipse simulation, and more.

 You don’t need a telescope to see the stars and constellations as long as you have Sky View Lite, an intuitive free mobile app that helps you find and identify sky objects like stars, planets, and satellite flybys from the likes of the International Space Station and Hubble Space Telescope any time of the day or night.
 An augmented reality feature lets you use your camera to spot objects in the sky at any time.
-The app also features sky paths for tracking objects, and a social feature that lets you share discoveries with friends and family.
-There’s no need for Wi-Fi, cell, or GPS — the app functions fine without them.
+The app also features sky paths for tracking objects, and a social function that lets you share discoveries with friends and family.
+There’s no need for Wi-Fi, cell, or GPS.

 This award-winning augmented reality-assisted app lets you explore outer space by simply pointing your mobile device skyward.
 Play astronaut for a flight through the solar system, learn about the stars and constellations in the sky right above you, or time travel to past or future skies.
 Cosmic Watch 2, which costs $5, calculates singular astronomical events so you never miss out on the next big cosmic thing.
 The app features layered presentations, a 3D celestial sphere of the whole sky, a planetarium with star maps, an astronomical events calculator, a 3D astronomical clock, and a world clock.
 It also offers separate sky, earth, and solar system views, a geocentric and heliocentric solar system view, and much more.

-Solar Walk is a comprehensive encyclopedia of the solar system anchored by a 3D model.
-Use the app to explore space, spacecraft, and planets via an interactive planetarium augmented by panoramic photos.
-You can watch satellites, comets, asteroids, and dwarf planets, explore space missions and spacecraft, and check out the celestial event calendar.
-All celestial bodies are represented in their correct real-time positions.
-You can also view realistic 3D models of spaceships, satellites, and interplanetary stations and track their flight path trajectory, watch gravitational moves, and view photos shot during the mission.
-The astronomy calendar includes various celestial events like the solar eclipse, lunar eclipse, and moon phases, and documents historical space travel.
-A social feature lets you share discoveries with friends and family on Facebook.
-An ad-supported Premium Access version costs $3.
+Solar Walk is a complete encyclopedia of the solar system secured by a 3D model.
+Use the app to travel space, spacecraft, and planets through an interactive planetarium augmented by panoramic photos.
+You can observe satellites, comets, asteroids, and dwarf planets, explore space missions and spacecraft, and view the celestial event calendar.
+All celestial bodies are depicted in their accurate real-time positions.
+You can also see true-to-life 3D models of spaceships, satellites, and interplanetary stations, follow their flight path trajectory, watch gravitational moves, and survey photos shot during the mission.
+The astronomy calendar incorporates numerous celestial events like the solar eclipse, lunar eclipse, and moon phases, and records historical space travel.
+A social feature allows you to share findings with friends and family on Facebook.
+An ad-supported Premium Access version will cost you only $3.

-Star Walk 2 assists you in exploring the sky.
-Satisfy your curiosity by identifying stars, constellations, planets, satellites, asteroids, comets, spacecraft, nebulae, the ISS, Hubble Space Telescope, and other celestial bodies in real time with your smart device.
-In addition to the stars, you can have a look at meteor showers, equinoxes, conjunctions, even full and new moons.
-The free, ad-supported app displays a real-time map of the sky on your screen in whatever direction you point your device.
-Pan to navigate your view on screen by swiping in any direction, pinch to zoom out, or stretch to zoom in.
-A clock icon at the upper-right corner of the screen facilitates date selection forward or backward to watch the night sky stars and planets in accelerated motion.
-You can also view night sky objects in augmented reality.
-Tap on the image of the camera on the screen and the app will activate your device’s camera so you can see charted objects superimposed on the live sky.
-A What’s New section details the most interesting astronomical events.
+Star Walk 2 is your helpful guide as you explore the sky.
+Satisfy your curiosity by recognizing stars, constellations, planets, satellites, asteroids, comets, spacecraft, nebulae, the ISS, Hubble Space Telescope, and other astronomical bodies in real-time with your smart device.
+Along with the stars, you can see meteor showers, equinoxes, conjunctions, even full and new moons.
+The free, ad-supported app presents a real-time map of the sky on your screen in whatever direction you point your device.
+Pan to set your view on the screen by swiping in any direction, pinch your screen to zoom out or stretch your screen with your fingers to zoom in.
+A clock icon in the upper-right corner of the screen facilitates the date range forward or backward to watch the night sky stars and planets in accelerated motion.
+You can also inspect night sky objects in augmented reality.
+To do this, simply tap on the picture of the camera on the screen, and the app will initiate your device’s camera so you can see charted objects superimposed on the live sky.
+A What’s New section outlines the most fascinating cosmic phenomena.

-This favorite among stargazers is a simple app for viewing stars, constellations, and deep sky objects.
-The ad-supported, free app (called Lite in iOS)shows the sun, moon, and planets in the solar system, 88 constellations and more than 8,000 stars, and assorted famous deep sky objects with the location set either automatically via GPS or manually.
-You can hide all menus and enter AR track mode when you point your device to the sky.
-The $3, ad-free version lets you search for celestial objects and elements.
-It also has a 3D compass in AR mode and a night mode switch, and lets you explore beyond the boundaries of time.
+This stargazer favorite is a simplistic app for observing stars, constellations, and deep-sky objects.
+The ad-supported, free app (called Lite in iOS) displays the sun, moon, and planets in the solar system, 88 constellations and over 8,000 stars, and miscellaneous prominent deep-sky objects with the location set either automatically using GPS or manually.
+You can conceal all menus and start AR track mode when you point your device to the sky.
+The $3 ad-free version allows you to look for celestial objects and elements.
+It also has a 3D compass in AR mode and a night mode switch, which lets you venture beyond the boundaries of time.